 All of the augmented features can be interacted with using a broad range of input options, including voice, gestures, and the wireless remote controller.

 Although we don’t know specifics on the internal hardware, we’re told that it’s as powerful as a “laptop computer.”
-That may mean we’re not talking the kind of visuals you’d expect on a high-end desktop, but it’s certainly powerful enough to recreate some singular items that look pretty and somewhat realistic.
+That may mean we’re not talking the kind of visuals you would expect on a high-end desktop, but it’s certainly powerful enough to recreate some singular items that look pretty and somewhat realistic.
+If you’re wondering why there’s so little information available about the new device, it’s very much on purpose: Magic Leap requires that developers literally lock their developer units away in safes as part of generally strict security policies, Bloomberg reports.

 All of this is just the beginning.
 As the official Magic Leap site states, this is just “day one.”
 The headset itself will launch at some point in 2018, with a “Creator Portal” debuting earlier in the year.
 That will allow early-access developers working with the bare-bones “Creator Editon” to create the software to make Magic Leap applications that really open up its potential.